Chart Color Schemes

 Golden Grove has a typical household mix, with a fairly typical median household size

-Family households constitute 74.5% of all households, including 34.0% couples with children, 28.8% couples without children, and 11.0% single parent families.
-Non-family households make up the remaining 25.5%, with lone person households at 24.6% and group households comprising 1.1%.
-The median household size is 2.5 people, which aligns with the Greater Adelaide average.
+Family households account for 74.5% of all households, including 34.0% couples with children, 28.8% couples without children, and 11.0% single parent families.
+Non-family households make up the remaining 25.5%, with lone person households at 24.6% and group households comprising 1.1% of the total.
+The median household size is 2.5 people, which matches the Greater Adelaide average.

 Frequently Asked Questions - Households